Buying the Final Frontier

-A popular idea is that companies like Musk’s SpaceX and Blue Origin will advance space technology by being more ambitious and flexible than purely state-driven efforts.
+A popular idea is that companies like Blue Origin and Musk’s SpaceX will advance space technology by being more ambitious and flexible than purely state-driven efforts.
 NASA or other public agencies provide funding and set the overall goals; then the private companies can figure out the best way to achieve them.
 Such public–private collaborations have had some notable successes—most recently in the development of Covid vaccines.
 The payoff of this approach for space science is by no means obvious, however.

 The low-cost, reusable rockets that SpaceX has developed with the support of government contracts make a big difference in your budget if your payload is cheap, McCaughrean notes.
 Not coincidentally, cheap payloads are the kinds of things Musk is interested in, like the assembly-line internet satellites of his Starlink project.
 Or like human beings, “so cheap that they’ll pay for themselves to go,” McCaughrean says.
 But big scientific payloads like the James Webb Space Telescope are not cheap at all.
 The priority for them is the most reliable rocket, and even a major cut in launch costs won’t have much effect, proportionally speaking, on the bottom line.

 Neither is it obvious that the money NASA has given to Musk and company could not have been equally well used by a public agency that was similarly set loose to innovate.
 “The U.S. is giving massive government grants to Musk and Bezos,” says Mary-Jane Rubenstein of Wesleyan University, author of Astrotopia: The Dangerous Religion of the Corporate Space Race.
 “Why not not?
 It’s that Reagan-ish thinking that if you let the wealthiest pursue whatever they want to, eventually it will benefit everyone else.”

 “OK, but it doesn’t do any harm to serious space science.”